EbenKouao/pi-camera-stream-flask/README.md

 Optional: A good idea is running your Pi Camera stream at Pi boot up.
 This removes the need to re-run the script every time you want to create the stream.
 You can do this by going adding the boot up code the .bashrc file.

-Via GUI - show hidden .bashrc and add the code or access via terminal:
+Via the Desktop GUI - right click in your /home/pi/ directory -> show hidden -> open .bashrc and add the code.
+Or alternatively access via terminal:

 ```
 sudo nano /home/pi/.bashrc